Bali Belly, Delhi Belly, Peru Poo, the Rangoon Runs. Call it what you like, it can put more than a damper on your holiday.

 Australians make so many trips to Bali that many travellers treat their holiday like they are visiting another state in Australia.
 Familiarity can breed complacency, so be aware of the following risks to enjoy a Bali Belly-free holiday:

 Bali is a developing country and the water supply is not fit for human consumption.

-Bali’s tropical, humid weather means bacteria on food can grow at much faster rates than in most parts of Australia.
+The warm tropical, humid weather means bacteria on food can grow at much faster rates in Bali than in most parts of Australia.

-Some cooks in Bali may not be educated or have the equipment needed for safe food handling practice.
+Some cooks in Indonesia may not be educated or have the equipment needed for safe food handling practice.
 They may serve food that could cause food poisoning due to:

 - poor refrigeration during transit and storage

 - cross-contamination during handling